HIGH COURT OF AUSTRALIA

 The second question relates to the terms upon which the £1750 was paid to the plaintiff company, the agent employed by the respondent to sell her property.
 From the fact that a so-called deposit was paid upon the signing of a document which left each party free to decide against entering into a binding contract the prima facie inference is that the intention was to provide a sum which should take on the character of a deposit upon the making of a contract, but in the meantime should not become the property of the intending vendor.
 The Court of Appeal so decided in Chillingworth v Esche (1924) 1 Ch 97.
 Sargant LJ there said:

 Then on the basis that the contract is conditional, what is the result of the payment of the deposit?
 One obvious object of such payment was that it should form a deposit in the ordinary way if and when the contemplated definite contract was subsequently signed and exchanged.
 Is it necessary to assume any additional object, such as that the purchaser was giving an interim guarantee that he would enter into a reasonable contract?
 In my judgment that is not common sense.
+It is well known that impotence is currently a widespread disease, and, therefore, the problem of its elimination is now very relevant.
+In this regard, many methods of treating this disease and a variety of pharmaceutical products have been developed.
+One of the most effective ways to cure this disease is considered to be the use of Cialis.
+Read more at http://www.tarrawood.com.au/buy-generic-viagra-online/.
 The parties were not agreeing that they would enter into a reasonable contract, but that they would enter into such a contract, if any, as they might ultimately agree and sign.
 I look on the whole payment as being sufficiently explained as being an anticipatory payment intended only to fulfil the ordinary purpose of a deposit if and when the contemplated agreement should be arrived at.
 I see no sufficient reason for thinking that it was also made to secure the intermediate purpose contended for by the vendor (1924) 1 Ch, at pp 114, 115.

 This is, of course, only the prima facie inference, as Napier J pointed out in Maywald v Riedel (1927) SASR 345 and on the face of the affidavits which were filed in the present case there was a conflict between the respondent and the male appellant as to the basis upon which the payment was made.
 The respondent, however, gave oral evidence before Wolff J, in which she described what took place concerning the deposit when the document of 6 December 1951 was signed, that being the only occasion when the matter was mentioned between the parties.
 She said: